nvanheuverzwijn/monolog-logdna/README.md

 ## Clean

 To clean your system, call `make clean`.
 Take note that if you use the same docker images as this project, you might not want to clean.
 Read the `Makefile` for more information.

+## Code Checks

+To check for code smells, run `make cs-check`.
+To fix them, either do it manually or run `make cs-fix`.